Inov-8 X-Talon 212 Review Facts

-Inov-8 is fairly new to the running game.
-Founded in 2008 and designed with the athlete’s foot and the foot’s interaction with the environment in mind, Inov-8 has quickly become one of the best when it comes to all terrain running shoes.
-Under the ownership of Descente, a Japanese apparel company with an 80-year history, Inov-8 (that’s innovate, in case you didn’t know) hopes to continue to push the boundaries of what is possible when it comes to running.
-The Inov-8 X-Talon 212 marketed as, “a flexible, lightweight racing shoe that delivers unrivaled grip over soft or extreme terrain.”
-It’s clear that Inov-8 is shooting for the moon with the X-Talon 212.
-Do they succeed?
+Inov-8 is a fairly new company in the running shoe game.
+Founded in 2008, Inov-8 has quickly become one of the best producers of all-terrain running shoes, designing their shoes the athlete’s foot–and the foot’s interaction with the environment–in mind..
+Under the ownership of Descente, a Japanese apparel company with an 80-year history, Inov-8 hopes to continue to push the boundaries of what’s possible in running shoe technology.
+The Inov-8 X-Talon 212 is marketed as, “a flexible, lightweight racing shoe that delivers unrivaled grip over soft or extreme terrain,” and it’s clear that Inov-8 is shooting for the moon with the X-Talon 212.

-, that starts with the outsole.
-Fortunately, Inov-8 put plenty of thought into effort into the outsole and equipped the X-Talon 212 with excellent grip.
-The outsole is made up of a series of deep and aggressive lugs.
-Their placement gives the outsole plenty of open area, which allows the lugs to grip all terrains.
+has put plenty of thought and effort into the outsole of the X-Talon 212, equipping it with excellent grip.
+This outsole is made up of a series of deep and aggressive lugs, and their placement gives the outsole plenty of open area, which allows the lugs to grip all terrains.

-The rubber on the outsole is a sort of “sticky rubber” that gives the shoe strong traction on wet surfaces.
-The outsole is fairly soft, which gives the shoe a bit of extra cushion.
-This is definitely needed in light of the minimal midsole.
-There is no rock plate on the outsole, which is fairly standard on a lot of trail shoes, but given the shoes lightweight design, it’s not a huge surprise that Inov-8 decided to forgo the rock plate.
-The outsole is durable enough to where it’ll protect your feet without the plate, but those looking for extra protection may want to look elsewhere.
+The rubber on the outsole is a sticky rubber that gives the shoe strong traction on wet surfaces.
+The outsole is fairly soft, providing the shoe a bit of extra cushioning, which is needed due to the X-Talon 212’s minimal midsole.
+There is no rock plate on the outsole, but given the shoe’s overall lightweight design, it’s not a huge surprise that Inov-8 decided to forgo the rock plate.
+The outsole is durable enough to where it will protect a runner’s feet without the plate.

-The midsole features a 6mm heel to toe drop.
-The midsole is made up of a single layer of density, which gives the shoe plenty of flexibility without sacrificing much cushion.
-Inov-8 uses Dynamic Fascia Band technology that helps your foot release energy into every step.
-Basically, this technology helps you run faster and more efficiently.
-At least, that’s what the advertise.
-Obviously a lot of that depends on how light your stride is when you run.
-Due to the lack of density in the midsole, you may feel the ground a bit more than you would like.
-However, if you want a well-cushioned shoe that provides excellent flexibility, it’s tough to go wrong with the X-Talon 212.
+The midsole features a 6mm heel to toe drop and is made up of a single layer of density, which gives the shoe plenty of flexibility without sacrificing too much cushioning.
+Inov-8 uses Dynamic Fascia Band technology that helps provide great energy return with every step.
+Basically, this technology helps a runner run faster and more efficiently.
+Obviously, a lot of that depends on how light your stride is when you run.
+Due to the lack of density in the midsole, runners may feel the ground a bit more than you would like—but again, this is not a universally bad thing depending on a runner’s style and need to feel the ground as they run.
+Overall, for a well-cushioned shoe that provides excellent flexibility, it’s tough to go wrong with the X-Talon 212.